PLANT TISSUE CULTURE

 Plant tissue culture is performed in a sterile environment under filtered air in a laminar flow cabinet.
 Plant material from the environment is contaminated (externally and sometimes internally) with microorganisms and must be surface sterilized in chemical solutions before it can be used as starting material (explants).
 The explant material is transferred to nutrient rich media consisting of macro and micro elements, organic nutrients, vitamins and plants hormones in liquid or solid media (achieved through the addition of a gelling agent such as agar) in sterile containers.
 The material is grown in growth chambers under controlled conditions with regard to light intensity, day/night length and temperature.

 Explants from different species or varieties require unique variations in media composition, growth conditions and the techniques used to propagate them.
-In this regard, Westcape Biotech has put major effort into the development of protocols and techniques for the various tissue culture services offered such as micro-propagation, micro-grafting, embryo rescue and doubled haploid production.
+In this regard, Westcape Biotech has put major effort into the development of protocols and techniques for the different tissue culture services offered such as micro-propagation of various crops and grapevine embryo rescue.
+Westcape Biotech can be contacted for licensing options.

 Molecular biology encompasses the molecular basis of biological activity relating to the flow of genetic information from DNA (the blueprint of biological systems), which is transcribed to RNA (the messenger molecules), which is in turn translated to the proteins that perform all cellular functions.